greg-raven/Uncommon-Sense/_posts/2013-08-05-freedom-of-thought-and-speech.md

 ---
-title: 'Freedom of thought and speech'
+title: "Freedom of thought and speech"
 layout: post
 categories:
 - speech